-Limit selection to a maximum of 1 token: useful when you want to enforce that every token in the document must be labeled.
+- Limit selection to a maximum of 1 token is useful when you want to enforce that every token in the document must be labeled.

 Row-based allows you to label data in tables on a row-by-row basis.
 This is commonly used for classification or data extraction.